 Virginia Retirement System; collection of overpayments to retirees and beneficiaries.
 Prohibits VRS from collecting overpayments made to a retiree or beneficiary if the proximate cause of the overpayment was a computational error made by VRS or one of its employees, subsidiaries, affiliates, agents, or contractors and the retiree or beneficiary could not reasonably have been expected to detect the error or overpayment.
-Under the bill, VRS would correct the error as soon as practicable in order that the amount legally due would be paid to the retiree or beneficiary on a going forward basis.

-02/12/14 House: Left in Appropriations

-Notes: City position: oppose

-HB 192 Precious metals dealers; chief law-enforcement officer may waive permit fee for retail merchants.

-Patron: Minchew

-Summary as passed House:

-Precious metals dealers; retail merchants; exemption.
-Allows the chief law-enforcement officer to waive the permit fee for retail merchants that are not required to be licensed as pawnbrokers, provided (i) the retail merchant has a permanent place of business and (ii) the purchases of precious metals or gems do not exceed five percent of the retail merchant's total business revenue.
-02/17/14 House: Bill text as passed House and Senate (HB192ER) 02/17/14 House: Signed by Speaker 02/19/14 Senate: Signed by President Notes: City position: oppose (although City objections were ultimately addressed) HB 234 VIEW; screening and assessment for use of illegal substances.
-Patrons: Bell, Robert B., Bell, Richard P. and Campbell Summary as introduced:

-Substance abuse screening and assessment of public assistance recipients.
-Requires local departments of social services to screen each VIEW program participant to determine whether probable cause exists to believe the participant is engaged in the use of illegal drugs.
-The bill provides that when a screening indicates reasonable cause to believe a participant is using illegal drugs, the Department of Social Services shall require drug testing.
-Any person who fails or refuses to participate in a screening or assessment without good cause or who tests positive for the use of illegal drugs shall be ineligible to receive TANF payments for a period of one year.
-02/12/14 House: Left in Appropriations

-Notes: City position: oppose

-HB 252 Public assets; misuse, penalty.
+12/23/13 House: Referred to Committee on Appropriations 01/10/14 House: Assigned App. sub: Compensation and Retirement 01/30/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 192 Precious metals dealers; chief law-enforcement officer may waive permit fee.
+Patron: Minchew Furron: Willichew Summary as introduced: Precious metals dealers: retail a Precious metals dealers; retail merchants; exemption.
+Allows the chief law-enforcement to waive the permit fee for retail merchants that are not required to be licensed as pawnbrokers, if (i) the retail merchant has a permanent place of business; and (ii) the purchases of precious metals or gems do not exceed five percent of the retail merchant's total business revenue.
+02/03/14 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/04/14 Senate: Referred to Committee on General Laws and Technology Notes: City position: oppose (Note: City concerns have now been addressed) HB 234 VIEW program; screening and assessment for use of illegal substances.
+Patrons: Bell, Robert B., Bell, Richard P. and Campbell Summary as introduced: Substance abuse screening and assessment of public assistance applicants and recipients.
+Requires local departments of social services to screen each VIEW participant to determine whether probable cause exists to believe the participant is engaged in the use of illegal drugs.
+01/28/14 House: Referred to Committee on Appropriations 01/29/14 House: Assigned App. sub: Health & Human Resources 02/04/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 252 Public assets; misuse, penalty.